hajra84133/olist-ecommerce-sql-analysis/README.md

+Here's the complete script — go to your repo, click on README.md, click the pencil icon, select all text with Ctrl+A, delete it, and paste this:

-# 🛒 Olist E-Commerce SQL Analysis
+markdown# 🛒 Olist E-Commerce SQL Analysis
 ### Exploratory Data Analysis using PostgreSQL

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-16-blue) ![Status](https://img.shields.io/badge/Status-Completed-green)